 As insurance people saying this, it might not be the most popular view but we are honest and transparent here.
 Whole life policies are generally bad investments.
 At the point at which your term policy runs out, you should have built your savings up in other investment vehicles over time and tucked away a decent retirement.

-We are fans of Dave Ramsay - See his argument with a life insurance agent and why he does not believe in whole life: Click Here
+We are fans of Dave Ramsay - listen to his argument with a life insurance agent on whole life; Click Here

 If you have any questions about life insurance or would like to discuss a quote of your own, please call or email us.
 With just a few basic pieces of information we can run illustrations through many different carriers and find the most competitive rates.